 Purring is one of the first sounds made by newborn kittens, who can purr by the time they’re 2 days old.
 Since kittens are blind at birth, the queen (mother cat) purrs to let her kittens know where to find her for nursing.

-While purring can signal that our cat is content, comfortable and happy, it can also mean she is in pain, sick, stressed or nervous.
+While purring can signal that our cat is content, comfortable and happy, it can also mean they are in pain, sick, stressed or nervous.
 According to International Cat Care, the purr of sick cats has a different frequency from the purr of healthy cats.
 Purring is thought to be soothing to cats (just as we find it comforting!) and may help calm an anxious or sick kitty.

-So how do we tell if our cat is purring because she’s content and happy versus ill or stressed?
+So how do we tell if our cat is purring because they’re content and happy versus ill or stressed?
 We need to evaluate our cat’s body language and other behaviors, such as trying to hide, sitting in a hunched posture, eating normally or using the litter box.
-If a purring cat has a decreased appetite, isn’t using the litter box, is sitting in a hunched posture, or is hiding, she should be evaluated by a veterinarian.
+If a purring cat has a decreased appetite, isn’t using the litter box, is sitting in a hunched posture, or is hiding, they should be evaluated by a veterinarian.